adamtilson/wie-2021w/wie-2021-sse.md

 ![worldbuilding 5](res/worldbuilding-5.png)

 Which will open the sprite editor.
 You can use the colors and tools on the left to draw on your sprite.
-I personally dig the green triangle which reminds me of Atari quadriscan, but to each their own!
+I personally dig the green triangle which reminds me of Atari Quadrascan, but to each their own!

 You can even use a pre generated sprite by clicking on gallery.